-“There’s the old woman the hot dog vendor was telling me about,” Luke Dorsey said to his girlfriend, raising a well-tanned arm to point down the beach.
+“There’s the old woman the hot dog vendor was telling me about.”
+Luke Dorsey raised a well-tanned arm to point down the beach.

-“She looks like a nut,” Linna said, in a disinterested fashion, gazing at the woman over the top of her sunglasses.
+His girlfriend, Linna, raised her head.
+“She looks like a nut,” she said, in a disinterested fashion, gazing at the woman over the top of her sunglasses.
 Then she turned away, lying back down on her beach towel, and closed her eyes.

 Luke followed the old woman with his eyes as she pushed her cart through the sand, approaching them.
 She was small, heavyset, with a hunched posture that made her look like a wizened old turtle.
 Despite the heat, she was wearing several layers, including a bright red plaid flannel shirt, a checkered head-scarf, knee socks, and a linen dress that was currently gray but had probably started out white.
 She wore thick glasses, and as she got closer, Luke saw that her mouth was hanging open a little, revealing crooked, yellowed teeth.
 The creaking of the cart wheels mingled with wheezing breaths and occasional grunts of exertion as the cart stuck in the loose sand.

 Luke got up, stretched lazily, and walked toward her.

 “Hey,” he said, as he got close enough to peer into her cart.
 It was filled with seashells.

 She gazed at him, the magnification of her spectacles giving her a goggle-eyed look.
 “Yeah?”
 Her voice was thick with suspicion.